 Interfaces

-Here are some other ways to access the collection.
+Here are the ways to access the collection.

 Java Graphical Interface (ssgui)